n16hth4wk07/n16hth4wk07.github.io/posts/HTB/thefrizz.md

 ![image](https://github.com/user-attachments/assets/ce8bae4a-fdf1-4730-b6e4-252fcaeb9f66)

-we can see the endpoint for lfi is `http://frizzdc.frizz.htb/Gibbon-LMS/index.php?q=lfi`.
+we can see the endpoint for lfi is `http://frizzdc.frizz.htb/Gibbon-LMS/index.php?q=lfi`. we using gibbon.sql, and we can see the info about the sql db.